-Adding a new product in Opencart isn’t overly difficult but it is a more involved process than it is with Shopify, this is because of the layout that Opencart have opted for.
+Adding a new product in Opencart isn’t overly difficult but it is a more involved process than it is with Shopify, this is because of the layout that Opencart has opted for.

 As you can see in the image below, they have gone for a tabbed layout and there are quite a few options and configurations you can set up within Opencart and it does take some time to work through it and make sure that you have set it up properly.

-Organising your products is a more straightforward affair as Opencart have opted for a traditional category structure and it allows you to easily create parent and child categories.
+Organizing your products is a more straightforward affair as Opencart has opted for a traditional category structure and it allows you to easily create parent and child categories.

 One nice feature of the Opencart order management is that there is a section where you can create and manage returns and this could be very useful for online stores that have a large number of orders as it saves you from having to go through and find the order, you can instead just find the open return and manage it there.